junh1024/junh1024-Documents/Media/Tagging Guide.md

 Classical
 ---
-For classical, it's more important to be consistent with the the composer & work than album, so I suggest a different convention for the Folder name: Composer_last_name - Work/Album, Orchestra/Conductor
+For classical, it's more important to be consistent & include Composer & work than Album in Folder, so I suggest a different convention for  Folder: Composer_last_name - Work/Album, Orchestra/Conductor

 - Tchaikovsky - Piano Concertos Nos.
 1 and 3, Yablonsky